santhoshnumberone/LLM-Power-Search-for-Open-Source-Licensing-Navigator/README.md

 - 📄 License documents indexed and queried via LangChain’s `RetrievalQA`
 - ⚙️ Model benchmarking with variable GPU layer offloading

-> 🎯 This project simulates the kind of **AI product prototyping** expected in real-world roles — from stack selection and architecture to benchmarking and optimization.

 ---
 ## 🧪 Sample Questions Answered by the System